DjangoGirls/tutorial-extensions/homework_create_more_models/README.md

 ## Create tables for models in your database

 Now it's time to add our comment model to the database.
 To do this we have to tell Django that we made changes to our model.
-Type `python manage.py makemigrations blog` in your Terminal.
+Type `python manage.py makemigrations blog` in your command line.
 You should see output like this:

     (myvenv) ~/djangogirls$ python manage.py makemigrations blog
     Migrations for 'blog':
       0002_comment.py:
         - Create model Comment

 You can see that this command created another migration file for us in the `blog/migrations/` directory.
-Now we need to apply those changes by typing `python manage.py migrate blog` in the Terminal.
+Now we need to apply those changes by typing `python manage.py migrate blog` in the command line.
 The output should look like this:

     (myvenv) ~/djangogirls$ python manage.py migrate blog
     Operations to perform: